SMAPPNYU/smapputil/README.md

 note: do not try to use more CPUs than your job has allocated

-note cleaning scipt used is [smappdragon's tweet cleaner](https://github.com/SMAPPNYU/smappdragon#tweet_cleaner)
+note: cleaning scipt used is [smappdragon's tweet cleaner](https://github.com/SMAPPNYU/smappdragon#tweet_cleaner)

 # pbs